 The amount of medical equipment and supplies used in modern patient care is on the rise.
-With this increase in assets comes the need for effective management tools.
+With this increase in assets comes the need for effective health systems management tools.
 By incorporating IoT solutions into existing hospital IT systems, healthcare organizations spend less time tracking assets, reduce operational costs, save human effort, and improve the quality of care delivery.

 Smart medical asset tracking, in particular, saves nurses hours of manually searching for blood glucose monitors and syringe pumps.
 Tracking systems that detect asset location in real time can also protect hospital supplies from being stolen.
 This year, anxiety over the COVID-19 outbreak has triggered some people to steal respirator masks and other medical equipment from hospitals.

 A Look from the Inside: How IoT-based Asset Management Systems Work

 Physical healthcare assets include medical equipment, infrastructure, and even staff.
 Two major technologies that help implement smart asset management are RFID and BLE.
 Hospital tools and equipment enhanced with RFID tags turn into a wealth of data.
 They help hospital staff find items, track medication availability and expiration dates, automatically replenish supplies, and prevent theft.

 BLE beacons, in turn, help design IoT solutions in Healthcare that both pinpoint assets on hospital maps and send notifications to compatible devices.
 For example, BLE-powered systems can broadcast breakfast coupons at the hospital cafeteria and warn visitors or staff about entering a dangerous area—for example, a “hot” zone where patients with COVID-19 are treated.

 1. An RFID-enabled System